 Google Drive is one of the most popular online services many people use for data syncing, transferring, and backup purposes.
-The files you upload there remain safe.
-What to do if you have deleted your important files.
-Don't worry, here are several ways to do recover permanently deleted files from Google Drive.
+The files you upload there remain safe, except that you choose to delete them.
+But what if you deleted some important files by mistake, or the files deleted need to be used again?
+Don't worry, here are several ways to recover permanently deleted files from Google Drive.

 There are a couple of requirements that should be met if you wish to recover permanently deleted files from Google Drive.
 These are the requirements: